pymupdf/PyMuPDF/docs/recipes-images.rst

 How to Add Images to a PDF Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two methods to add images to a PDF page: :meth:`Page.insert_image` and :meth:`Page.show_pdf_page`.
-Both methods have things in common, but there also exist differences.
+Both methods have things in common, but there are also differences.

 ============================== ===================================== =========================================
 **Criterion**                  :meth:`Page.insert_image`              :meth:`Page.show_pdf_page`